MystenLabs/sui-dev-newsletter/bin/sui-dev-newsletter-06.md

 * A new version of the Sui GraphQL RPC was released and it is now available for all networks: `sui-network.mystenlabs.com/graphql`

 ### Tools
 * Sentio launched Transaction Search and Overview.
-Check it out [here](https://docs.sentio.xyz/)
+Check it out [here](https://docs.sentio.xyz/) and this [blog post](https://blog.sui.io/sentio-launch-data-and-debugging-tools/)
 * MoveBit launched the WebIDE with many improvements.
 Check it out [here](https://ide.bitslab.xyz/)
 * [NFT Rental using Kiosk Apps](https://docs.sui.io/standards/kiosk-apps/nft-rental)
 * BucketProtocol added a new feature to the SuiGPT tools: Gas Viewer.
 Check out the [announcement](https://twitter.com/Eason_C13/status/1782820345860227437?t=DVq8mO0oH2hW6PD41draAA&s=19) and the [tool](https://suigpt.tools/gas)